arrowtype/fonttools-intro/README.md

 Basically, this is an attempt to write & present the guide I wish I had three years ago, when I first encountered font development as a student at KABK TypeMedia.
 Some of it requires knowledge of navigating in a terminal and using Python, but a lot of it is written in hopes of being accessible to almost anyone.

 It is opinionated, limited to my current perspective, and possibly not 100% accurate.
-For this reason, I am presenting this at the [Typographics 2020 TypeLab](https://2020.typographics.com/typelab/) in hopes that more-experienced font developers might participate in conversation that can help me to correct any innaccuracies and improve this guide.
-Additionally, if you spot something here that is innacurate or if you have questions, please file an [issue](https://github.com/arrowtype/fonttools-intro/issues) or [pull request](https://github.com/arrowtype/fonttools-intro/pulls) in this repo to help myself & others learn!
+For this reason, I am presenting this at the [Typographics 2020 TypeLab](https://2020.typographics.com/typelab/) in hopes that more-experienced font developers might participate in conversation that can help me to correct any inaccuracies and improve this guide.
+Additionally, if you spot something here that is inaccurate or if you have questions, please file an [issue](https://github.com/arrowtype/fonttools-intro/issues) or [pull request](https://github.com/arrowtype/fonttools-intro/pulls) in this repo to help myself & others learn!

 ## Basic things to know about fonts & font development